Miꞌkmaq

-The Mi'kmaq (/ˈmɪgmɑː/ MIG-mah, /mic/; singular: Mi'kmaw, also L'nuk and formerly Micmac) are an Indigenous group of people of the Northeastern Woodlands, native to the areas of Canada's Atlantic Provinces, primarily Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland, and the Gaspé Peninsula of Quebec as well as Native Americans in the northeastern region of Maine.
-The traditional national territory of the Mi'kmaq is named Mi'kma'ki (or Mi'gma'gi); it is one of the five confederated Wabanaki (or Dawnland) countries.
+The Miꞌkmaq (/ˈmɪgmɑː/ MIG-mah, /mic/; singular: Miꞌkmaw, also Lꞌnuk and formerly Micmac) are an Indigenous group of people of the Northeastern Woodlands, native to the areas of Canada's Atlantic Provinces, primarily Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland, and the Gaspé Peninsula of Quebec as well as Native Americans in the northeastern region of Maine.
+The traditional national territory of the Miꞌkmaq is named Miꞌkmaꞌki (or Mi'gma'gi); it is one of the five confederated Wabanaki (or Dawnland) countries.

-As of 2023, there are 66,748 Mi'kmaq people in the region; this includes 25,182 members in the more recently formed Qalipu First Nation in Newfoundland.
-According to the Canadian 2021 census, 9,245 people claim to speak Mi'kmawi'simk, an Eastern Algonquian language.
-Once written in Mi'kmaw hieroglyphic writing, it is now written using most letters of the Latin alphabet.
+As of 2023, there are 66,748 Miꞌkmaq people in the region; this includes 25,182 members in the more recently formed Qalipu First Nation in Newfoundland.
+According to the Canadian 2021 census, 9,245 people claim to speak Miꞌkmawi'simk, an Eastern Algonquian language.
+Once written in Miꞌkmaw hieroglyphic writing, it is now written using most letters of the Latin alphabet.

-The Mi'kmaq, Wolastoqiyik (Maliseet), and Pasamaquoddy nations signed a series of treaties known as the Peace and Friendship Treaties with the British Crown throughout the 18th century; the first was signed in 1725, and the last in 1779.
-The Mi'kmaq maintain that they did not cede or give up their land title to Mi'kma'ki or other rights through these Peace and Friendship Treaties.
+The Miꞌkmaq, Wolastoqiyik (Maliseet), and Pasamaquoddy nations signed a series of treaties known as the Peace and Friendship Treaties with the British Crown throughout the 18th century; the first was signed in 1725, and the last in 1779.
+The Miꞌkmaq maintain that they did not cede or give up their land title to Miꞌkmaꞌki or other rights through these Peace and Friendship Treaties.
 The landmark 1999 Supreme Court of Canada decision in R v Marshall upheld the 1752 Peace and Friendship Treaty "which promised Indigenous Peoples the right to hunt and fish their lands and establish trade."

-The Mi'kmaq Grand Council is the official authority that engages in consultation with the Canadian federal government and the provincial government of Nova Scotia, as established by the historic August 30, 2010, agreement with the Mi'kmaq Nation, resulting from the Mi'kmaq–Nova Scotia–Canada Tripartite Forum.
+The Miꞌkmaq Grand Council is the official authority that engages in consultation with the Canadian federal government and the provincial government of Nova Scotia, as established by the historic August 30, 2010, agreement with the Miꞌkmaq Nation, resulting from the Miꞌkmaq–Nova Scotia–Canada Tripartite Forum.
 This collaborative agreement, which includes all the First Nations within the province of Nova Scotia, was the first in Canadian history.

-Historically, the Sante' Mawio'mi, or Grand Council—which was made up of district councils and chiefs, or saqamaq, of Mi'kma'ki—was the traditional senior level of government for the Mi'kmaq people.
+Historically, the Santeꞌ Mawioꞌmi, or Grand Council—which was made up of district councils and chiefs, or saqamaq, of Miꞌkmaꞌki—was the traditional senior level of government for the Miꞌkmaq people.
 The 1876 Indian Act disrupted that authority, by requiring First Nations to establish representative elected governments along the Canadian model, and attempting to limit the Council's role to spiritual guidance.

 Etymology

-Mi'kmaq (singular: Mi'kmaw) comes from the word ni'kmaq meaning "my friends".
-There exist various spelling conventions resulting in forms like Mi'gmaq (sing.: Mi'gmaw) and Míkmaq (sing.: Mígmaw).
-The singular form (Mi'kmaw) is also used as the adjectival form, as seen in "Mi'kmaw Nation".
-Alternatively, Mi'kmaq use the terms L'nu (plural: L'nuk, meaning "the people") to describe themselves.
+Miꞌkmaq (singular: Miꞌkmaw) comes from the word niꞌkmaq meaning "my friends".
+There exist various spelling conventions resulting in forms like Miꞌgmaq (sing.: Miꞌgmaw) and Míkmaq (sing.: Mígmaw).
+The singular form (Miꞌkmaw) is also used as the adjectival form, as seen in "Miꞌkmaw Nation".
+Alternatively, Miꞌkmaq use the terms Lꞌnu (plural: Lꞌnuk, meaning "the people") to describe themselves.